-Curiosity is Child's Ultimate Power
+Curiosity is Children’s Ultimate Power

 Parenting is never easy, but our most important role is to help our kids become their personal best and make them ready for whatever life throws at them.
 Improving their curiosity & imagination increases those odds big time, but to do so we must step back, stop hovering over, and modify our parenting to our kids’ passions.